-13.1 During OAL and any further period of paid adoption leave, The Trust will continue to make any employer contributions that are usually made into a money-purchase pension scheme.
+- 15.1 During OAL and any further period of paid adoption leave, the Trust will continue to make any employer contributions that are usually made into a money-purchase pension scheme.
 These contributions will be based on what the employee's earnings would have been if they had not been on adoption leave, provided that the employee continues to make contributions based on the adoption pay they are receiving.
-If an employee wishes to increase their contributions to make up any shortfall from those based on their normal salary, then they must contact The Trust Finance Team directly.

-- 13.2 The period of OAL, and any further period of paid adoption leave, counts towards The Trust's final-salary pension scheme as pensionable service, provided the employee makes the necessary minimum contributions based on the adoption pay they are receiving. - 13.3 During unpaid AAL, The Trust will not make any payments into a moneypurchase scheme and the time will not count as pensionable service under the final salary scheme.
+If an employee wishes to increase their contributions to make up any shortfall from those based on their normal salary, then they must contact the Trust's Finance Team directly. - 15..2 The period of OAL, and any further period of paid adoption leave, counts towards the Trust's final-salary pension scheme as pensionable service, provided the employee makes the necessary minimum contributions based on the adoption pay they are receiving. - 15..3 During unpaid AAL, the Trust will not make any payments into a moneypurchase scheme and the time will not count as pensionable service under the final salary scheme.
 The employee does not have to make any contributions, but they may do so if they wish, or they may make up for missed contributions at a later date.

-14 Redundancies During Adoption Leave
+16. Redundancies During Adoption Leave

-14.1 In the event that an employee's post is affected by a redundancy situation occurring during their adoption leave, The Trust will write to inform them of any proposals and will invite them to a meeting before any final decision is reached as to their continued employment.
+16.1 In the event that an employee's post is affected by a redundancy situation occurring during their adoption leave, the Trust will write to inform them of any proposals and will invite them to a meeting before any final decision is reached as to their continued employment.
 Employees on maternity and adoption leave will be given first refusal on any suitable alternative vacancies that are appropriate to their skills.

-15 Disrupted Adoption
+17. Disrupted Adoption

-- 15.1 Adoption leave is disrupted if it has started but the: - (a) employee is notified that the placement will not take place; - (b) child is returned to the adoption agency after placement; or - (c) child dies after placement. - 15.2 In the case of disruption, the employee's entitlement to adoption leave and pay (if applicable) will continue for a further eight weeks from the end of the week in which disruption occurred, unless their entitlement to leave and/or pay would have ended earlier in the normal course of events.
+17.1 In adoption or fostering for adoption cases, adoption leave is disrupted if it has started but the:

+- a) employee is notified that the placement will not take place; - b) child is returned to the adoption agency after placement; or - c) child dies after placement. - 17.2 In surrogacy cases, adoption leave is disrupted where the employee does not apply for a parental order within the relevant time, or the Court does not grant a parental order and the time limit for appeal or further application has expired, or where the child dies. - 17.3 In the case of disruption, the employee's entitlement to adoption leave and pay (if applicable) will continue for a further eight weeks from the end of the week in which disruption occurred, unless their entitlement to leave and/or pay would have ended earlier in the normal course of events.

-16 Keeping in Touch
+18. Keeping in Touch